Kidney Stones Treatment in Los Angeles

-Kidney stones affect nearly 9% of all adults, who have symptoms ranging from none to excruciating pain as the stones travel through their urinary tract.
+Patients with kidney stones can have symptoms ranging from none to excruciating pain as the stones travel through their urinary tract.
 Kiarash Michel, MD, and his team of board-certified urology experts at Comprehensive Urology in the Beverly Grove neighborhood of Los Angeles, California, safely and successfully eliminate kidney stones.
 The board-certified urologists also work closely with patients, helping them prevent future kidney stones.
 If you experience back or abdominal pain, call the office or book an appointment online right away before the pain becomes severe.

 Struvite stones often develop after a urinary tract infection.
 They often grow quickly and cause sudden pain without warning signs.